bDunph/avr_iml_demo/README.md

         - obj_3.vert
         - obj_3.frag
 4. Navigate (cd) to `obj_3/build/src/`.
-5. To run an example project type the following into the terminal:
+5. To run the application type the following into the terminal:
     - With VR rendering (NB. virtual reality rendering has not been tested on macOS and will almost certainly not work at the moment.):
-        `./avr audioReactive_example`
+        `./avr`
     - Without VR (for development):
-        `./avr audioReactive_example -dev`
+        `./avr -dev`

 ## Useage